 Last Wednesday, while Russ was visitng his mom in the hospital, I drove home alone and found a kitten on my front lawn.
-Barely even a kitten, the little thing could not have been any more than 48 hours old—palm-sized, eyes closed and the stubble of the umbilical kitten1cord still attached.
+Barely even a kitten, the little thing could not have been any more than 48 hours old—palm-sized, eyes closed and the stubble of the umbilical cord still attached.
 It was “mewing” to beat the band, which was the only way I recognized it as a feline, not a rodent.
 Very small… and very upsetting.

 Upsetting, because I had no idea what to do.
 First, I called Mary, remembering that Slayer came to them at a very young age (though not this young, to be sure!) and she gave some good advice about goat’s milk and feeding with an eyedropper.
 I looked on my computer, and learned that warmth was essential.
 It was a pleasant day, so I left the kitten on the lawn for 30 minutes or so, hoping mama would return to pick up her baby, but that didn’t happen.
 Eventually I got a box and towels and set up a safe haven for the little guy while I ran off to the nearest pet store for something to feed him.

 That evening, and that night (2am and 5am) I fed the kitten warm formula from an eyedropper, and in the morning, I called several local pet organizations, hoping someone would have a litter where a surrogate mother might take this one in as her own.
-Not only did I find no litter, but I discovered that one place had boxcompletely closed down, and the Humane Society is all volunteer, so you can leave a phone message and they’ll call you back in 24-48 hours—not very helpful at the moment.
+Not only did I find no litter, but I discovered that one place had completely closed down, and the Humane Society is all volunteer, so you can leave a phone message and they’ll call you back in 24-48 hours—not very helpful at the moment.
 Also, the ASPCA Shelter is currently under renovations, so they’re not accepting animals at this time.

 What to do?
 I was advised to start calling local vets.
 The first was busy, but to my amazement, the second said they were already bottle feeding a two week old kitten, so sure, bring this one over!
 I was so relieved and packed up the little guy for the journey.